PaulSHahn2/emacssetup/INSTALLED.md

 # Installed packages and a brief summary of what they do

+## Philosophy to packages

-There are many options and packages available in modern *emacs*.
+There are many packages available in *emacs* and many ways to configure each package.
 It is dizzying.
-Many compete with each other to do similar tasks, but in different ways.
+Many packages compete with each other to do similar tasks, but in different ways.
 These packages will often conflict with each other.
-It is best to install and use **one new thing at a time**.
-Learn what it can do for you and make sure it is not causing any issues before installing the next package.
+It is best to install and use **one new package at a time**.
+Learn what each package can do for you and make sure they do not cause any issues before installing the next package.

 Getting packages to play together is a trial and error process.
-To get them to use each other seamlessly you frequently have to edit configuration files and setup variables so that one package knows to use another one.
+To get them to use each other seamlessly frequently requires editing this configuration and setting variables.
+Often these variables tell one package about another one to get them to inter-operate the best.

 Sometimes, packages conflict with each other and try to take the same key-bindings and run from the same hooks.
-If you delve deep into your configuration, you can often make them get along.
+If you delve deep into your configuration, you can often make these packages get along.

-While learning, it is best to keep it as simple as possible.
+Some packages duplicate functionality.
+One is not always better than another, they are just tailored to different workflows and personal preferences.
+You usually have to use just one of these packages at a time, even if you have installed more than one of them.

 Below I describe the packages currently used in this setup and where you can go to get more information about them.